yunusemrealpak/busenet/README.md

       type: HttpTypes.get,
       cachePolicy: CachePolicy.forceCache, // optional - defaults to CachePolicy.noCache
       maxStale: const Duration(seconds: 10), // optional - defaults to 10 seconds if cachePolicy is CachePolicy.forceCache
+      ignoreEntityKey: true, // optional - defaults to false  -> if true, the data will not be set to the entityKey property of the response model
     ) as SampleResponseModel;

     switch (response.statusCode) {